 Discover Maldives : Population

-The Maldivian population is the reflection of a mosaic of mixes and origins.
-Although no one can date with certainty the arrival of the first settlers in the Maldives, it is certain that the archipelago was well known to sailors and sea nomads who travelled between India, the Middle East and Africa.
-Genetic tests have found traces of these three regions in the Maldivian lineage.
-The geographical peculiarity of the country has confined the population to 200 islands and only 4 of them have more than 10 000 inhabitants.
-The Maldives is one of the least populated countries in Asia, although it has experienced a population explosion since the 1970s.
-This is linked to a strong immigration and a notable improvement of the living conditions of the islanders.
-The Maldivians speak Divehi, a language that combines many influences.
+The Maldivian population reflects a mosaic of mixes and origins.
+While no one can date with certainty the arrival of the first settlers in the Maldives, it is certain that the archipelago was well known to the sailors and sea nomads who travelled between India, the Middle East and Africa.
+Genetic tests show traces of these three regions in Maldivian bloodlines.
+The country's geographical peculiarity has confined its population to 200 islands, only 4 of which have more than 10,000 inhabitants.
+The Maldives is one of the most sparsely populated countries in Asia, even though it has experienced a demographic explosion since the 1970s.
+This is linked to strong immigration and a marked improvement in living conditions for the islanders.
+Maldivians speak Divehi, a language that combines many influences.
 It has its own alphabet, Thaana, inspired by Arabic.

 A country with diverse origins